Knickerbocker Theatre

 Unfavorite 1 person favorited this theater

-The Knickerbocker was built, along with much of the rest of the surrounding block, for Tieman Slagh, who wanted to bring vaudeville to Holland.
-His theater was named for a popular early 20th century New York City playhouse.
+The Knickerbocker Theatre was built, along with much of the rest of the surrounding block, for Tieman Slagh, who wanted to bring vaudeville to Holland.
+His theatre was named for a popular early-20th century New York City playhouse.

-A new owner was eventually found, and the theater opened in 1911 as a vaudeville house, though it soon began to screen movies as well.
+A new owner was eventually found, and the theatre opened in 1911 as a vaudeville house, though it soon began to screen movies as well.

-Some years later, the Knickerbocker received a new name, the Holland, which it was known as for much of its time as a movie house.
+By 1941 the Knickerbocker Theatre received a new name, the Holland Theatre, which it was known as for much of its time as a movie house.
+It was operated by the Butterfield Theatres chain.

-In the 60s, the Holland received a well-meaning modernization, which covered up its neo-classical facade and much of its interior decor.
+In the 1960’s, the Holland Theatre received a well-meaning modernization, which covered up its Neo-Classical style façade and much of its interior décor.

-In 1988, the theater was purchased by Hope College.
-Two years later, the theater received a renovation, including the removal of several rows of seats to make more legroom, an updated lobby, with a new concession stand and larger restrooms, new lighting, heating, air-conditioning, and projection and sound equipment.
-The old facade was uncovered and restored to its original appearance.
-At the time of the renovation, the theater’s original name was also brought back after decades.
+In 1988, the theatre was purchased by Hope College.
+Two years later, the theatre received a renovation, including the removal of several rows of seats to make more legroom, an updated lobby, with a new concession stand and larger restrooms, new lighting, heating, air-conditioning, and projection and sound equipment.
+The old façade was uncovered and restored to its original appearance.
+At the time of the renovation, the theatre’s original name was also brought back after decades.

 Contributed by Bryan Krefft